watem-sedem/pywatemsedem/docs/getting-started/geo.rst

     In order to use the hv_plot functionality, one has to install hvplot and geoviews.
 See :ref:`installation page <https://rasterio.readthedocs.io/en/stable/>`.

-The :class:`pyws.geo.rasters.RasterMemory` class can be used in a similar way:
+The :class:`pywatemsedem.geo.rasters.RasterMemory` class can be used in a similar way:

 .. code-block:: python

-    from pyws.geo.rasters import RasterMemory
+    from pywatemsedem.geo.rasters import RasterMemory
     arr, profile = load_raster(file_path)
     raster = RasterMemory(arr, RasterProperties.from_rasterio(profile))
     raster.mask(mask.arr)

-Do note that clipping in :class:`pyws.geo.rasters.RasterMemory` is not implemented in the current version.
+Do note that clipping in :class:`pywatemsedem.geo.rasters.RasterMemory` is not implemented in the current version.

 .. note:

-    The class :class:`pyws.geo.rasterproperties.RasterProperties` is
+    The class :class:`pywatemsedem.geo.rasterproperties.RasterProperties` is
-    generated for switching between the two profiles in pyws, it does not aim to replace functionalities in rasterio.
+    generated for switching between the two profiles in pywatemsedem, it does not aim to replace functionalities in rasterio.

 Vectors
 -------
-Similar to :class:`pyws.geo.rasters.RasterFile`, one can  make use :class:`pyws.geo.vectors.VectorFile` to define vector data:
+Similar to :class:`pywatemsedem.geo.rasters.RasterFile`, one can  make use :class:`pywatemsedem.geo.vectors.VectorFile` to define vector data:

 .. code-block:: python

-    from pyws.geo.vectors import VectorFile
+    from pywatemsedem.geo.vectors import VectorFile

     input_folder = Path(r"$YOURINPUTFOLDER")
     file_path = input_folder / "Wlas_langegracht.shp"